dell/csm-docs/content/docs/csidriver/features/unity.md

           - "true"
 ```

-This example matches all nodes where the driver has a connection to the Unity array with array ID mentioned via Fiber Channel.
+This example matches all nodes where the driver has a connection to the Unity XT array with array ID mentioned via Fiber Channel.
 Similarly, by replacing `fc` with `iscsi` in the key checks for iSCSI connectivity with the node.

 You can check what labels your nodes contain by running `kubectl get nodes --show-labels` command.